 - Durability: Metalizing can be applied to all metal surfaces with the ability to control surface texture from light to heavy/aggressive military grade.
 It will instantly cure, and when properly sealed, will withstand weather conditions.

 Metalizing can provide up to 25 years of corrosion protection.
-If you desire to have your product galvanized but recognize the finished form it is too large for a galvanizing kettle, there might be a compromise.
+If you wish to have your product galvanized, but recognize the finished form is too large for a galvanizing kettle, there might be a compromise.
 Depending upon the nature of your project, it is very possible to hot dip galvanize sub assembled pieces, have them welded to together, and then metalized at the welded seams.

 The Facilities and Experience Needed

 T BAILEY INC. can would be happy to help in the coatings process, and has a certified coatings department at our fabrication facility that are well trained and versatile in a variety of application methods.